2018–19 English Football League

 The 2018–19 season was the 120th season of the English Football League (EFL) and the third season under that name after it was renamed from The Football League in 2016.
 It began on 3 August 2018 and concluded on 5 May 2019, with the promotion play-off finals at Wembley Stadium on 25–27 May 2019.
 For the sixth season running, the league was sponsored by Sky Betting & Gaming and was therefore known as the Sky Bet EFL.

 The EFL is contested through three divisions: the Championship, League One and League Two.
-The winner and the runner up of the Championship are automatically promoted to the Premier League and they are joined by the winner of the Championship playoff.
+The winner and the runner-up of the Championship are automatically promoted to the Premier League and they are joined by the winner of the Championship play-off.
 The bottom two teams in League Two are relegated to the National League.

 The 2018–19 season marked the start of an initial two-year partnership between the EFL and its official charity partner Mind.
 The mental health charity had its logo displayed on the shirts of all EFL clubs and worked with the EFL to promote mental health within football and the wider community.
 Also, this season saw one of the EFL's original members, Notts County, relegated from the league for the first time ever.